USC: 2024 Requirements, Scores & GPAs | CampusReel

-This is the go-to guide for getting into University of Southern California (USC).
+This is the go-to guide for getting into USC Dornsife College of Letters, Arts and Sciences.
 We suggest you read until the end...
 Not only will we layout the exact GPA and test scores you should aim for when applying to USC, but we’ll also offer creative ways to help your application stand out from the pack.
 We breakdown USC statistics better than any article out there and show you how these have changed over time.
-Also, make sure to check out University of Southern California (USC) on CampusReel to see what it’s really like here.
-If you're interesting in transferring to USC, the read our transfer guide.
+Also, make sure to check out USC Dornsife College of Letters, Arts and Sciences on CampusReel to see what it’s really like here.
 You can also use the below calculator to help determine your likelihood of acceptance at USC

-What GPA Do You Need To Get Into University of Southern California (USC)?
+What GPA Do You Need To Get Into USC Dornsife College of Letters, Arts and Sciences?

-University of Southern California (USC)’s average GPA is 3.79.
-University of Southern California (USC) does require GPA.
-This average GPA means University of Southern California (USC) is very selective.
-Often times, schools in this range are trying to increase their selectivity and “prestige”.
-We can’t read the minds of USC application readers, but they likely want to increase the average GPA from 3.79 to 3.98 this year - to play it safe, we recommend striving for the 3.98 GPA.
+USC Dornsife College of Letters, Arts and Sciences’s average GPA is 3.15.
+USC Dornsife College of Letters, Arts and Sciences does require GPA.
+USC Dornsife College of Letters, Arts and Sciences is currently selective.
+However, be aware that oftentimes schools in this GPA range are increasing their selectivity in hope of increasing “prestige”.
+We can’t read the minds of USC application readers, but they likely want to increase the average GPA from 3.15 to 3.31 this year - to play it safe, we recommend striving for the 3.31 GPA.

 *BEFORE CONTINUING PLEASE NOTE: GPA and “prestige” DO NOT mean a college is right for you.
-University of Southern California (USC) may seem amazing on paper, but you may hate it...
+USC Dornsife College of Letters, Arts and Sciences may seem amazing on paper, but you may hate it...
 That’s why 700,000 students transfer colleges every year - they end up going to the wrong school.
 It’s crucial to watch the videos on CampusReel and make sure you can envision yourself on USC’s campus.
 These USC admission statistics do not sufficiently tell you what a college or university is like.

-Last year University of Southern California (USC)’s acceptance rate was 17.68.
-However, check out how the acceptance rate has changed over time.
+Last year USC Dornsife College of Letters, Arts and Sciences’s acceptance rate was N/A. However, check out how the acceptance rate has changed over time.

-As you can see, University of Southern California (USC) is a little easier to get into than last year.
+As you can see, USC Dornsife College of Letters, Arts and Sciences is just as competitive as it was last year.

 Acceptance rate alone does not indicate your likelihood for getting into USC - it’s a very high level understanding of the true competition.
 Use the acceptance rate as a general guide for curating a list of 10-15 schools that fall into different ranges of competitiveness.
 Then, use the below data to get a deeper understanding of how your application will compare to the rest of the pool.